maxmruiz/password-generator/README.md

 ![Screenshot of the website with a randomly generated password, showcasing its function.](./assets/images/SC.png)

 ## Link
-If you would like to visit the website and try it out yourself, [visit this link here].
+If you would like to visit the website and try it out yourself, [visit this link here](https://maxmruiz.github.io/password-generator/).